About Me

 Background

 I am a member of Princeton University's class of 2029, focused primarily on computer science, and a freelance developer and tutor with experience in full-stack web development and academic coaching in STEM subjects.
 I have been coding since the age of 5 and have learned about computer science both in the classroom and through personal projects.
-I am a graduate of Princeton High School, having taken 9 AP Courses as well as multiple post-AP courses and MAT 214 at Princeton University my senior year.
-I have experience in labs and working on computer science through Princeton’s Learning Lab Program.
-This experience and knowledge helped me with my computer vision project, which was a semi-finalist in the Regeneron Science Talent Search.
-I am also a sprinter for Princeton University’s Track and Field team, which gives me a unique perspective on certain matters.
+I am a graduate of Princeton High Schools class of 2025.
+Currently, I am taking Princeton's COS 226 and MOL 214.
+I have additional experience in labs and working on computer science through Princeton’s Learning Lab Program, where I worked with Dr. Troyanskaya.
+This experience and knowledge helped me with my computer vision project, which was a semi-finalist in the Regeneron Science Talent Search (Top 300 Internationally).

 Approach